Gordon Taylor angry at comments from Health Secretary Matt Hancock over footballer wage cuts

 The issue of footballers' pay has become a hot topic since top-flight clubs started placing some non-playing staff on the government's furlough scheme.

-Liverpool controversially became the fifth Premier League team to embrace that framework on Saturday, but Manchester City have confirmed that they will not be furloughing employees at the tax payer's expense.
+Liverpool became the fifth Premier League team to embrace that framework on Saturday, but Manchester City have confirmed they will not be furloughing employees.